Salads can be a smart and satisfying fast-food meal option, but just because they have lettuce and veggies, doesn't necessarily make them all healthy.

 This salad is made with romaine lettuce, diced chicken, pumpkin seeds, sweetened cranberries, apples, tomatoes, cucumbers and an apple cider vinaigrette.
 The large salad clocks in around 520 calories, but it’s also available in a smaller size, which has 350 calories, 22 grams of fat and 9 grams of protein.
 “Pumpkin seeds are full of nutrients and have been linked to improved heart, bladder and prostate health,” said Richards.
 “There’s a good variety of produce in this recipe — greens, nuts, fruit and vegetables."
 Ask for the dressing on the side so you can control how much you add to the salad.

-Wendy's flavor-packed Southwest Avocado Chicken Salad is made with a blend of lettuces (including romaine and spinach), pepper jack cheese, diced tomatoes, avocado, Applewood smoked bacon and grilled chicken breast.
+Wendy's Southwest Avocado Chicken Salad is packed with flavor and has a blend of lettuces (including romaine and spinach), pepper jack cheese, diced tomatoes, avocado, applewood smoked bacon and grilled chicken breast.
 It comes with the chain's Southwest Ranch Dressing and a half portion of this salad comes in at 300 calories, with 21 grams of fat and 22 grams of protein.
+"It's full of fiber from all the vegetables and avocado, is high in protein with chicken and bacon, and comes with a delicious southwest salad dressing!"
+Megan Byrd, RD told TODAY.
+"I love that it's higher in protein and lower in carbs and calories," said Byrd.
+"I like to use the dressing on the side and just dip my fork in it to keep the fat and calories down.
+By doing that, I get to enjoy the dressing without drowning my salad in it," said Byrd.
+Plus, that keeps it healthier!

 Grilled Market Salad, Chick-fil-A